 Whether you’re a consultant focused on building credibility with potential clients or you’re looking to land that next big promotion, a well-developed personal brand can position you above the competition.

 LinkedIn is an essential part of your personal brand, and if used correctly, it can make a huge difference.

 Here are a few tips to fix up your LinkedIn presence and improve your personal brand.

 Your LinkedIn profile photo speaks volumes about you, both personally and professionally.
-Pay attention to the following elements as you choose what photo you want to use to represent yourself.
+Pay attention to the following elements as you choose the photo you want to represent yourself.

 - High quality: not blurry and no selfies

 - Stand alone: no friends included in photos, just you

 - Shoulders up: not too close, not too far